locationtech/geomesa/docs/user/kafka_datastore.rst

 Kafka Data Store
 ================

+The GeoMesa Kafka Data Store is found in ``geomesa-kafka`` in the source distribution.

 The ``KafkaDataStore`` is an implementation of the GeoTools ``DataStore`` interface that is backed by Apache Kafka.
 The implementation supports the ability for feature producers to instantiate